mbakhoff/synchronization-template/readme.md

 Only one thread at a time may hold a lock on a monitor.
 Any other threads attempting to lock that monitor are blocked until they can obtain a lock on that monitor.*

+Note that each thread remembers all the monitors it has locked but not yet unlocked.
+The thread is "holding a lock" on such monitors.

 ```
-synchronized (this) { // thread locks the monitor of this
+// thread locks the monitor of this (can block)
+synchronized (this) {
-  // code
+  // code runs while holding the lock
+}
-} // thread unlocks the monitor of this
+// thread unlocks the monitor of this
 ```

 * Calling `notifyAll` on an object wakes up all threads that are calling `wait` on the same object.